- 1 WHAT IS MARKETING?

 - It should be capable of being registered and protected legally.

-- The chosen name should have staying power i.e., it should not get out of date.
+- Chosen name should have staying power i.e., it should not get out of da

 - Reveals your identity